-Before you can call up the cooking time using the 5 button, you will need to set a heating function.
+You must set a heating function before you can call up the cooking time using the 1 button.
 Once you have set a cooking time, the end time can be called up.

-An audible signal will sound once the cooking time or timer duration has elapsed.
-You can cancel the audible signal early by touching the © button.
+An audible signal sounds once the cooking time or timer duration has elapsed.
+You can cancel the audible signal early by touching the \odot button.